MishaFlash/KeepAlive_2.4G/README.md

 You have to constantly reconnect them manually, which is annoying, especially when they're OEM headphones without its own software.

 ## The Solution
-KeepAlive sends an inaudible audio pulse every N seconds.
+KeepAlive sends an inaudible audio pulse every 299 seconds.
 The headphones "think" there is sound playing and stay connected.

 ## How to Use